 For the past decade, I have focussed my research on the effectiveness, management and impact of Marine Protected Areas (MPAs).
-This led me to now work as part of the Bertarelli Programme in Marine Science (BPMS) team, planning the research projects in the British Indian Ocean Territory (BIOT).
+This led me to now work as part of the Bertarelli Programme in Marine Science (BPMS) team, planning the research projects in the Indian Ocean region.
 I have been coordinating the input from the wide array of marine experts of the University of Plymouth, with a focus on contributing in physical oceanography, seabed ecology and habitat connectivity.

-This autumn we start a pioneering programme aiming to explain patterns of large animal aggregations and the heterogeneity of coral bleaching events by linking these observations with oceanographic processes.
+We started a pioneering programme aiming to explain patterns of large animal aggregations and the heterogeneity of coral bleaching events by linking these observations with oceanographic processes.
 This programme has developed thanks to generous funding from the Garfield Weston Foundation and the Bertarelli Foundation.

 Just conserving the marine environment as it stands is not enough, given over 150 years of intensive commercial fishing.
 We need to focus on how we can allow ecosystems to recover if we are to create future healthy oceans and sustainable livelihoods for those who depend on them.

-Coral Reef ResilienceMesophotic Reefs in the British Indian Ocean Territory
+Island Reef ConnectionsMesophotic Reefs in the Indian Ocean Region

 Species Distribution and EcologyInternal Waves as an Oceanographic Driver of Ecosystem Variability